icazzaniga/MDIntrinsicDimension/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-IntrinsicDimension - Intrinsic dimension estimation along molecular dynamics simulations
+MDIntrinsicDimension - Intrinsic dimension estimation along molecular dynamics simulations
 ==========================================================================================